haipnh/dark-channel-prior/README.md

 Ported from https://github.com/mshr-h/Image_Dehazing.

-But I have simplify the data structure and put all necessary code in only 1 main file.
+I have simplified the data structure and put all necessary code in only 1 main file.

 Tested on Ubuntu-18.04, OpenCV-4.4.0.